How to build a website like Amazon without coding

 So, reaching product-market fit and having a playbook for doing that in new markets will be critical in your talks with investors.

-Here are some metrics to know whether you’ve reached product-market fit:
+Here are some key marketplace metrics to know whether you’ve reached product-market fit:

 The most important metric is liquidity.
 It measures the likelihood that a seller gets their listing sold and that a buyer finds what they’re looking for.

 Liquidity requires a balance between sellers and buyers.
-To increase liquidity, this is a stage where you start building a growth system for your marketplace.
+To increase liquidity, you must start building a growth system for your marketplace.
 Although there are several strategies, choose the ones that work best for you.

 From a product standpoint, a simple MVP might not be enough anymore.
 You’ll likely need to invest in product development to improve functionality and user experience.

-After success in its original books vertical, Amazon began rolling out new product categories, such as music, videos, consumer electronics, and more, in 1998-1999.
+After success in its original books vertical, Amazon began rolling out new product categories, such as music, videos, consumer electronics, and more, in 1998 and 1999.

-Each new category benefitted from the proven demand acquisition, logistics, and marketplace dynamics Amazon had refined over the prior years.
+Each new category benefited from the proven demand, acquisition, logistics, and marketplace dynamics Amazon had refined over the prior years.

-The key principle is using your product-market fit playbook to expand to new verticals and geographies gradually.
+The key principle is using your product-market fit playbook to gradually expand into new verticals and geographies.
 Three ways your marketplace can scale include:

-The steps to efficiently scale into new markets are:
+Here’s how to efficiently scale into new markets:

 Overall, ensure you choose your next market carefully.
-You may do some market research to consider how your second market differs from your first.
+Do some market research to consider how your second market differs from your first.
 Then, collect all the best strategies and knowledge you’ve learned when scaling to new markets and turn them into a playbook.

 Sharetribe proudly powers over 1,000 live marketplaces.
-Our customers operate in different markets and niches: B2B, B2C, C2C—product-selling, renting, services.
+Our customers operate in different markets and niches: B2B, B2C, C2C, product-selling, renting, and services.

 Here are a few thriving marketplaces like Amazon built on Sharetribe.
 For even more inspiration, check out our customer gallery.

 The Octopus Club lets parents buy and sell preloved clothes, toys, and other kid gear.
-The founder, Ana Rachel Estrougo founded it to solve a problem she and other parents are painfully aware of: making sustainable choices as parents.
+The founder, Ana Rachel Estrougo, founded this marketplace to solve a problem she and other parents are painfully aware of: making sustainable choices as parents.

-She launched a crowdfunding campaign and in 15 days, she reached her maximum target of £150,000 pre-revenue.
-She's also been able to grow the marketplace organically, doing very little paid marketing.
+She launched a crowdfunding campaign and reached her maximum target of £150,000 pre-revenue in 15 days.
+She’s also been able to grow the marketplace organically with very little paid marketing.

 Sugarlift is an art gallery and a marketplace with a mission to make buying art more accessible.